 - 2. Participation.
 Attendance and active participation during class are essential.
 You may miss one class without penalty, provided you contribute actively during the other classes. - 3.
 Weekly responses to the reading.
 For every week except the week when you are on the special team for the day (see point 4 below) you will write a short response to the readings for the week, 200-300 words, on a single page (single or 1.5 spacing is fine).
-Submit your response by 11 AM the day of class under Assignments on Blackboard.
+Submit your response by 10 AM the day of class under Assignments on Blackboard.
 Also either bring a hard copy to class or have your computer with you so you can consult what you wrote during discussion.
 Each week there will be some discussion questions to help you get started.
 Respond to at least one of these discussion questions, and feel free to or raise and address your own questions in addition, as long as you are focusing on psychological phenomena that you can directly connect to the week's readings.
 Refer to specific passages by author and page number so we can easily find these passages during discussion.
 Look for and discuss connections among readings (both for that week and previous weeks).
 Responses will receive the average of two scores, one for the quality of insights and connections presented, the other for the effectiveness with which you have organized and presented your thoughts.
-The best 8 out of 10 will count for your grade.
+The best 8 out of 9 will count for your grade.
 Late response 1 point penalty.
 Missing response 2 point penalty out of the total of your best 8 turned in. - 4.
 Special report and other activities for "your" week.
-In weeks 3-5 & 7-10, student teams will post a list of 3-4 discussion questions in advance on Blackboard (by 6 PM the Monday before class), lead the discussion for part of the class, and select and show one or more YouTube or movie clips for the day.
-Classmates will evaluate the student team's contribution to the class for the day.
-Your team should also prepare a special report of 4-5 pages that summarizes what you learned about the topic and identifies two important research questions that you think need attention.
+In weeks 3-10, student teams will post a list of 3-4 discussion questions in advance on Blackboard (by 5 PM the Wednesday before class), lead the discussion for part of the class, and select and show at least one short YouTube or movie clip for the day.
+Teams will meet in advance with Holly or Ashleigh to review their plans.
+Classmates will evaluate the student team's contribution to the class.

+Your team will also prepare a special report of 4-5 pages that summarizes what you learned about the topic and identifies two important research questions that you think need attention.
 Your report should list supplementary readings and other resources you consulted on the topic, give links to any video clips, and identify films for any film clips you used in class.
-A draft of the special report should be submitted on Blackboard by 5 PM Wed on your week (this allows you to incorporate additional insights you gained from class discussion), and Holly will give you feedback on the draft by Thursday 5 PM.
-The final version of the report is due (again, submitted on Blackboard) by the following Monday 5 PM.
+A draft of the special report should be submitted on Blackboard by 5 PM Friday following your week (this allows you to incorporate additional insights you gained from class discussion), and you will get feedback on the draft by Monday 5 PM.
+The final version of the report is due (again, submitted on Blackboard) by the following Wed 5 PM.